afrl-rq/OpenUxAS-bootstrap/README.md

 1. install Vagrant, after downloading it from https://www.vagrantup.com/downloads.html
 2. install a virtual machine provider, preferably Virtual Box, which is available from https://www.virtualbox.org/wiki/Downloads
+3. (option) install the Vagrant plugin for Virtual Box Guest Additions, by running the following in a terminal (on *NIX machines) or a command prompt (on Windows):

+    vagrant plugin install

+> ***Shortcut***: Once this is done, if you want a graphical machine that you can keep using after it is configured, you can mostly forget about the rest of this README, open a terminal (on *NIX machines) or a command prompt (on Windows), navigate to the directory where you've cloned this repository, and run `./build-vagrant-gui`.
+> This will configure a graphical machine and run all of the builds related to OpenUxAS.
+> After the script completes, you can log in (see "Vagrant Username and Password", below) and immediately run examples (see "Running Examples", below).

-Then, open a terminal (on *NIX machines) or a command prompt (on Windows), navigate to the directory where you've cloned this repository, and run the command (or see "GUI Machine", below, if you want a machine with a GUI):
+Once Vagrant is installed, open a terminal (on *NIX machines) or a command prompt (on Windows), navigate to the directory where you've cloned this repository, and run the command (or see "GUI Machine", below, if you want a machine with a GUI):

     vagrant up uxas